 So here you have it, while BigPicture 7 was big on everyman’s tools and features (Roadmaps, Scope, Gantt chart, Board, Resources, Risk modules, Reports), the eighth edition keeps all these proven tools, but BigPicture 8 also looks up at the portfolio level.
 The landmark [Boxes] functionality let senior managers build their portfolios with ease.
-It’s no secret that BigPicture 8 targets Jira Align clients, and we believe BP 8 delivers for a broader spectrum of organizations, for a fraction of price.
+It’s no secret that BigPicture 8 sort of tries to deliver what Jira Align is famous for, and we hope BP 8 is a choice for a broad spectrum of organizations, for a fraction of price.
 BigPicture 8, with its ‘Add an external tool’ capability, let teams stay with the tools they love.
 While still building on Jira, BigPicture 8 is a step towards BigPicture.one, a standalone tool.

-Expect BigPicture 8 on Atlassian Marketplace in Summer 2020.
+Expect BigPicture 8 on Atlassian Marketplace in 2020.